warunikar/UserStudy/README.md

 A basic interface to conduct a user study.
 Written in HTML, JavaScript and PHP.

-User name and password for the SQL server is specified in "savetodb.php".
+The user name and password for the MySQL server is specified in "savetodb.php".